 National Healthcare Decisions Day

-National Healthcare Decisions Day is a holiday whose aim is to not get people to celebrate anything in particular but is designed to help educate people on the importance of taking part in their healthcare planning.
-If a person has a health emergency, decisions on their medical care are usually thrust on their family members—and that can place an undue burden on them.
-That’s why this holiday encourages everyone to think about their healthcare needs and possible health outcomes and come up with a plan their family can follow if they ever become seriously ill or disabled.
+National Healthcare Decisions Day is a holiday whose aim is not to get people to celebrate anything in particular but to educate them on the importance of participating in their healthcare planning.
+If a person has a health emergency, decisions on their medical care are usually thrust upon their family members—and that can place an undue burden on them.
+That’s why this holiday encourages everyone to think about their healthcare needs and possible health outcomes and to come up with a plan their family can follow if they ever become seriously ill or disabled.

-This holiday was created by Nathan Kottkamp to educate the public on the importance of discussing what to do if they ever become ill or disabled, and to create advanced directives to give their family members information that will enable them to make educated decisions.
+This holiday was created by Nathan Kottkamp to educate the public on the importance of discussing what to do if they ever become ill or disabled and to create advance directives to give their family members information that will enable them to make educated decisions.

-During the course of our holiday research, we decided that it would be appropriate to dig up some information on advanced directives.
-After all, there are a lot of myths surrounding advanced directives, so it’s worth clearing some of those up while we discuss this holiday.
+During the course of our holiday research, we decided that it would be appropriate to dig up some information on advance directives.
+After all, there are a lot of myths surrounding advance directives, so it’s worth clearing some of those up while we discuss this holiday.

-To Stop End-Life Treatment, You Have To Have A Living Will
+To Stop End-of-Life Treatment, You Have to Have a Living Will

-Although an advanced directive is a handy tool that helps family members and physicians make educated healthcare decisions, a living will is not the only way for end-life treatment to end.
-If a particular course of treatment isn’t helping, and the patient can speak for themselves, then physicians will generally consult with family members or health care agents to come up with another plan.
+Although an advance directive is a handy tool that helps family members and physicians make educated healthcare decisions, a living will is not the only way for end-of-life treatment to end.
+If a particular course of treatment isn’t helping, and the patient can speak for themselves, then physicians will generally consult with family members or healthcare agents to come up with another plan.

-Advanced Directives Have To Be Followed By Doctors
+Advance Directives Have to Be Followed by Doctors

-Another myth that’s very common is that advanced directives mean that the doctors shouldn’t provide treatment.
+Another common myth is that advance directives mean that doctors shouldn’t provide treatment.
 That simply isn’t true.
-An advanced directive tells healthcare professionals what you don’t want and what you do want.
+An advance directive tells healthcare professionals what you don’t want and what you do want.
 Even if a patient didn’t want curative treatment, the physician may still provide palliative care—care that keeps the patient comfortable and as pain-free as possible.

 Observing National Healthcare Decisions Day

-National Healthcare Decisions Day can be observed by taking some time and thinking about potential healthcare decisions that you might need to make or that you want your family to make if you ever become unable to communicate your needs and wants with your doctor directly.
-This means having advanced directives drawn up and choosing a person who will make healthcare decisions on your behalf.
-It’s also a good idea to provide your healthcare provider with a copy of your advanced directives and have extra copies printed up just in case you’re transferred to another hospital during the course of treatment.
+National Healthcare Decisions Day can be observed by taking some time to think about potential healthcare decisions that you might need to make or that you want your family to make if you ever become unable to communicate your needs and wants with your doctor directly.
+This means having advance directives drawn up and choosing a person who will make healthcare decisions on your behalf.
+It’s also a good idea to provide your healthcare provider with a copy of your advance directives and to have extra copies printed up just in case you’re transferred to another hospital during the course of treatment.

 When is it?